Mining industry of South Africa: Uranium

 South Africa has the second-largest reserves of uranium in the world.
 The Nuclear Fuels Corporation of South Africa (NUFCOR) started processing uranium as a by-product of gold mining in 1967.
 Most of the uranium produced as a by-product of gold mining is concentrated in the gold fields of the Witwatersrand area.
 Uranium is more easily and readily available than gold in South Africa.

+In 1943 the Manhattan Project arranged for a worldwide listing of Uranium and Thorium resources.
+While the occurrence of uranium in Rand gold ore was known it was thought to be of too low a concentration to be useful.
+However Dr George W. Bain, Professor of Geology at Amherst College thought that uranium would be found in hydrocarbon-bearing material and that the content in Rand gold ore would be of adequate concentration.
+He was proved right.
+So in 1959 well over $150 million worth of uranium was exported, and the return from both gold and uranium increased the number of gold mines which were economic.

+South Africa was part of the 1972-1976 uranium producers cartel, Societe d'Etudes de Recherches d'Uranium.
+The other cartel members were Australia, France, and Rio Tinto Zinc Ltd. It was formed by the major non-United States uranium producers to mitigate the impacts of US policy on the uranium market; to do so, the cartel engaged in bid rigging, price fixing, and market sharing.
+Westinghouse filed an antitrust lawsuit against cartel members in 1976 and the cartel disbanded.

 There are a number of mining companies that process uranium from mines that they own.
 Anglo Gold Ashanti, Sibayane Gold Ltd, Harmony Gold Mining Co., First Uranium, and Peninsula Energy own or control most of the uranium-from-gold mining processing plants in South Africa.

 Though uranium production in South Africa showed a decrease from 711t in 2000 to 579t in 2010, in 2011 930t were produced with a forecast of 2,000t by 2020.
 In 2016, Tasman Pacific Minerals, owned by Peninsula Energy started plans to open the first uranium ore mine, Tasman RSA.